 Watching the Minnesota Orchestra, I cannot shake the feeling that this tree fell many months ago, and we are now watching it die slowly on the asphalt.
 The roots are in the air.
 The trunk is horizontal.
 Neither hard-headed problem solving nor gracious diplomacy nor righteous indignation can undo what is done.
 I am an optimist, sometimes to the point of absurdity, but today my heart tells me that there is nothing for us to do but grieve.

 I’m starting up a new composer organization, The New Ruckus.
 The mission statement says it best:

 We are composers, improvisers, sound artists, and songwriters.
 Our mission is to help each other achieve a sense of purpose and satisfaction in our musical lives, by providing moral support and practical help in creating our work, getting it heard, and making personal connections through it.

 We specifically focus on non-selective activities that benefit the whole composer community: nothing we do is judged, juried, curated or auditioned.
 Our programs are either open to all, or first come first served.
 If we do it for anyone, we do it for everyone.

 There are lots of organizations doing a great job of mustering resources and funneling them into music, but The New Ruckus’s exclusive focus on mutual support and community building is … well, like the name says, it’s new!

 Get yourself on The New Ruckus mailing list to stay in the loop.
 We’re cooking up some exciting programs.

 Tucked into today’s encouraging tidbits of news

-is one telling detail.
+about the Twin Cities orchestras is one telling detail.
 The MN Orchestra board wants to restore the organization’s mission statement to its

 former proper state (they removed the word “orchestra” last year, if you can believe it), but